Kingxukai/linux/Documentation/fb/intel810.rst

 ============

-	- Choice of using Discrete Video Timings, VESA Generalized Timing Formula, or a framebuffer specific database to set the video mode
+	- Choice of using Discrete Video Timings, VESA Generalized Timing Formula, or a framebuffer specific database to set the woke video mode

-	- Supports a variable range of horizontal and vertical resolution and vertical refresh rates if the VESA Generalized Timing Formula is enabled.
+	- Supports a variable range of horizontal and vertical resolution and vertical refresh rates if the woke VESA Generalized Timing Formula is enabled.

 	- Supports color depths of 8, 16, 24 and 32 bits per pixel